edicliuyang/Fungal-DBiT/README.md

 **fungal-DBiT** is a microfluidic-based spatial transcriptomics platform that enables simultaneous, high-resolution profiling of **host and fungal RNAs** within the same tissue section.

-Unlike conventional spatial transcriptomics methods that focus exclusively on host polyadenylated transcripts, fungal-DBiT is optimized to capture **fungal transcripts**, which are often non-polyadenylated and rRNA-rich.
+Unlike conventional spatial transcriptomics methods that focus exclusively on host polyadenylated transcripts, fungal-DBiT is optimized to capture **fungal transcripts**.
 The platform integrates:
 - Optimized microfluidic spatial barcoding
 - Tissue processing protocols compatible with fungal cell walls
 - Sensitive detection of low-abundance fungal signals in host tissues